Bob shared some pictures of his mother with me. She was the spitting image of my mum. They were without doubt half-sisters.

 So now I've got two sets of cousins I never knew I had, and both in Australasia.
 It's been fascinating getting to know them.
 Indeed I've now met some of the Australian cousins who have visited the UK since their revelation, and I am hoping in the not too distant future to re-visit New Zealand... where I hope to also meet my newly discovered family over there too.

-There was a time when illicit sex was so scandalous that families would do everything they could to bury the truth - often to the detriment of mothers and their babies.
+There was a time when extra-marital sex was so scandalous that families would do everything they could to bury the truth - often to the detriment of mothers and their babies.
 Thankfully, although not encouraged, most of us have learned that accidents can happen and that the welfare of the mother and child is more important than social stigma.
 And we've also discovered DNA testing - where familial bonds that were previously unknown have been unearthed and families are brought together who never knew those bonds existed.
 And that's got to be a good thing.
-I wonder how many more skeletons there are in my genetic closet... although hopefully none of my own :-(
+I wonder how many more skeletons there are in my genetic closet... hopefully none of my own :-(